 Figure.
 Benefits, Harms, and Burdens of Colorectal Screening Strategies Over a Lifetime

-Outcomes are from CISNET models, which include the Simulation Model of Colorectal Cancer (SimCRC), the Microsimulation Screening Analysis (MISCAN) for Colorectal Cancer, and the Colorectal Cancer Simulated Population model for Incidence and Natural History (CRC-SPIN).2 Screening occurs between the ages of 50 and 75 years, with follow-up continuing throughout an individual’s remaining lifespan.
-FIT=fecal immunochemical test; FIT-DNA=multitargeted stool DNA test; HSgFOBT=high-sensitivity guaiac-based fecal occult blood test.
+Outcomes are from Cancer Intervention and Surveillance Modeling Network (CISNET) models, which include the Simulation Model of Colorectal Cancer (SimCRC), the Microsimulation Screening Analysis (MISCAN) for Colorectal Cancer, and the Colorectal Cancer Simulated Population model for Incidence and Natural History (CRC-SPIN).2 Screening occurs between the ages of 50 and 75 years, with follow-up continuing throughout an individual's remaining life span.
+FIT indicates fecal immunochemical test; FIT-DNA, multitargeted stool DNA test; HSgFOBT, high-sensitivity guaiac-based fecal occult blood test.

 The figure depicts the estimated number of life-years gained, colorectal cancer deaths averted, lifetime colonoscopies required, and resulting complications per 1000 screened adults aged 50 to 75 years for each of the considered screening strategies (flexible sigmoidoscopy every 5 years, FIT-DNA every year, FIT-DNA every 3 years, FIT every year, high-sensitivity gFOBT every year, CT colonography every 5 years, flexible sigmoidoscopy every 10 years plus FIT every year, or colonoscopy every 10 years).
 The estimates are derived from modeling conducted by the Cancer Intervention and Surveillance Modeling Network.
 The figures shows that the available strategies range from an estimated 1714 to 4049 total colonoscopies required per 1000 persons screened over a lifetime; screening colonoscopy every 10 years generates the highest degree of associated burden or harm.